mikebranstein/azure-identity-workshop-instructions/src/chapters/chapter8.md

 ### Creating an Azure Function App

 The first step in writing an Azure Function is to create an Azure Function App.
 In this exercise, you'll create an Azure Function App using the Azure Portal.
-Then you'll add the *rejected* blob container to the storage account you've used throughout this bootcamp.
-The *rejected* contaner will contain images classified as inappropriate content.
+Then you'll add the *rejected* blob container to the storage account you've used throughout this workshop.
+The *rejected* container will contain images classified as inappropriate content.

 If you're wondering about the other two containers mentioned above, don't worry.
 You've already created them as part of previous chapters.
 We'll continue to use them in this chapter.